**50% of people could achieve a quote of £740.70 per year for their van insurance based on Compare the Market data in November 2020.

 - Vehicle details – make sure you have the make, model and details of any modifications of your vehicle to hand.
 If you’re unsure, your V5C document may have this information.

-- Recent insurance documents – again, these will contain most of the details required for a quote.
+- Recent insurance documents – again, these will contain most of the details needed to get a quote.
 They’re also worth referring to for up-to-date claims information, as this could influence the prices you’re quoted.

-- Driver's personal details – as well as name and address, age and so on, you need to detail any past offences, such as speeding penalties.
+- Driver's personal details – as well as name and address, age and so on, you need to detail any past offences, including speeding penalties.
 If you can’t remember, details can be found through the Government’s licence information site.

 Why use Compare the Market?